aspeakman/InspireHA/README.md

 Similarly changes on your Inspire thermostat (scheduled or manual) will be mirrored on the HA generic thermostat.
 If the Inspire is in Manual/On mode, then the Home Assistant app will effectively control the thermostat.
-However if it is in Program mode the generic thermostat will also change according to the Inspire timetabled programme.
+However if it is in Program mode the generic thermostat will also change according to the Inspire timetabled program.

-If your generic thermostat has an 'away_temp' configured, then you can program HA to effectively lower your heating temperature when you leave home by setting the generic thermostat to Away mode.
+If your generic thermostat has any preset mode temperatures configured (eg Away, Eco, Sleep), then setting the generic thermostat to that mode will impose this target.
+When the preset mode is removed (preset None) the original set point will be restored (Inspire Manual/On mode) or the restored set point will be from the appropriate program segment (Inspire Program mode).

 ## Installation
-First set up a [Generic Thermostat](https://www.home-assistant.io/integrations/generic_thermostat/) on Home Assistant (see below).
+First set up a [Generic Thermostat](https://www.home-assistant.io/integrations/generic_thermostat/) on Home Assistant (see below) using

-Note down the entity ids of the generic thermostat and its underlying 'heater' and 'target_sensor' entities for substitution in the `config.yaml` below.
+Note down the ids of the generic thermostat and its underlying 'heater' and 'target_sensor' entities for substitution in the `config.yaml` below.

 Next install [Pyscript](https://hacs-pyscript.readthedocs.io/en/latest/).